steveblue/architect/ARTICLE.md

 We called the application build_repo.

 If you don't already have it installed, also download and install  [latest Java SDK from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 ).
-This will allow us to run the Closure Compiler Java application.
+Now you can run the Closure Compiler Java application.

 Install Closure Compiler and tsickle in the project workspace.